How to Store Your Yarn: Neat Ideas and Smart Solutions for Your Stash

 Portable Yarn Drum

 A yarn drum is a handy container because you can carry up to eight balls of your yarn with you.
 The lid has an opening for easy yarn retrieval and the drum includes an accessory pouch + a mesh pocket for pattern books.
 A handle allows you to carry this drum in a couple of ways--in your hand or over the shoulder.
-A sensible feature of these drums is the PVC bottom, which protects your yarn against moisture.

 Now Let's Move on to Hard Storage